NexusCore

 • EVM Precompiles: allowing on-chain smart contracts to trigger co-processor functions atomically within a single transaction.

-This dual access model enables both high-frequency trading strategies and DeFi composability to coexist within the same network.
+This dual access model will enable both high-frequency trading strategies and DeFi composability to coexist within the same network.

 The Execution Layer is comprised of a parallel dual-core architecture, featuring both general-purpose and special-purpose financial state-machines.